 Bob has taught for Fuller Theological Seminary, Regent College, Carey Theological College, and the Evangelical Theological Seminary in Osijek, Croatia.
 He will teach in the area of mission theology for the Vancouver School of Theology

 He also has served as the President of two mission organizations, Alongside Ministries International and Medical Ambassadors International, respectively.
 He is currently a board member of Ingalls Creek Enrichment Center, a conference and retreat venue near Leavenworth, Washington.

-Sumarme is the Director of St. Andrew’s Hall Campus Ministries and Community Life.
+Sumarme Goble has served as chaplain at St. Andrew’s Hall since 2012.
 She holds a B.A. degree in Christian Education from Seattle Pacific University, an English as a Second Language diploma from Seattle University, and a M.Div. degree from Fuller Theological Seminary.
-She worked two years at Ban Vinai refugee camp in Thailand for Food for the Hungry International and the United Nations and served 14 years in two congregations in Seattle, Washington.
-This is her fourth year serving at St. Andrew’s Hall.
+She worked two years at Ban Vinai refugee camp in Thailand for Food for the Hungry International and the United Nations, and she served 14 years in two congregations in Seattle, Washington.

 - Senior Fellow in Residence